intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/colab.md

 **Install Analytics Zoo**

-You can install the latest pre-release version using `pip install --pre analytics-zoo`.
+Install the latest pre-release version using `pip install --pre analytics-zoo`.
 ```bash
 # Install latest pre-release version of Analytics Zoo
 # Installing Analytics Zoo from pip will automatically install pyspark, bigdl, and their dependencies.